Introduction to Python

 'Este es un ejemplo de como estoy introduciendo un string en varias lineas'

-has been inserted, this character indicates the line break.
-If we use the print()
+However, we see that in the middle it has inserted the character , this character indicates a line break.
+If we use the

 print(string)